-As if we haven’t heard enough from our doctors and nosey busybodies, we all know that staying hydrated is key when you’re pregnant or nursing (or when you’re pregnant and nursing!).
+As if we haven’t heard enough from our doctors and nosy busybodies, we all know that staying hydrated is key when you’re pregnant or nursing (or when you’re pregnant and nursing!).

 Luckily for us, there are plenty alternatives on the Japanese market; many became my “to go” drink when I was pregnant.

 Kikkoman Soy Milk

 There’s plenty of soy milk brands on the Japanese market, but Kikkoman’s soy milk stands out with its simple colored packaging that clearly states the flavor along with a whimsical drawing of the main ingredient.

 There are many non-caffeinated milk teas out there, but Wakodo delivers when it comes to taste.
-Gyunyu-ya San “Yasashii” (やさしい）series is the non-caffeinated version of Wakodo’s best selling powdered tea mixes that first came out in 2005.
+Gyunyu-ya san “Yasashii” (やさしい）series is the non-caffeinated version of Wakodo’s best selling powdered tea mixes that first came out in 2005.

 MUJI Organic Non-Caffeinated Herbal Teas

-As seen on my Instagram post, these herbal teas from MUJI are (in my humble opinion) the MVP of non-caffeinated drinks for pregnant and nursing women in Japan.
-These are organic and made in Germany.
-Its lineup is wide and has everything from your standard rooibos tea to exotic blends like elderberry and hibiscus.
+These herbal teas from MUJI are (in my humble opinion) the MVP of non-caffeinated drinks for pregnant and nursing women in Japan.
+This organic lineup is made in Germany and has everything from your standard rooibos tea to exotic blends like elderberry and hibiscus.

 MUJI Powdered Latte and Chai

-When I was on assignment in MUJI, I also picked up these packages of latte and chai on a whim — and am thoroughly disappointed that I did not buy more!
+While I was on assignment in MUJI, I also picked up these packages of latte and chai on a whim — and am thoroughly disappointed that I did not buy more!
 These are great iced or hot and go well with a variety of foods and sweets.
 Next time you’re in MUJI, pick up one of their chai or latte and a package of curry.
 You’ll thank me later!

 Suntory Non-Aru Kibun

-At any rate, there are two brands of alcohol free cocktails here, made by Suntory and Asashi.
-I find that Suntory’s Non-Aru Kibun is more widely available than Asahi’s.
+At any rate, there are two brands of alcohol-free cocktails here, made by Suntory and Asashi.
+I find that Suntory’s Non-aru Kibun is more widely available than Asahi’s.
 Plus, in true Japanese fashion, they frequently add new flavors to their lineup.

 When you think about it, you’re just drinking carbonated juice, but somehow these taste like the real thing.
-Suntory states on the label and on their website that their product contains 0.00% alcohol free and that it is safe for pregnant and breastfeeding women to drink.
+Suntory states on the label and on their website that their product contains 0.00% alcohol-free and that it is safe for pregnant and breastfeeding women to drink.
 But don’t get too excited — the sugar content in these drinks is just as high as any standard cocktail!

-Literally meaning “green juice” (青汁), Aojiru has been around since the 1940s.
+Literally meaning “green juice” (青汁), aojiru has been around since the 1940s.
 Older Japanese like my in-laws swear by this drink, which is the reason why I drink it (because they send us boxes of the stuff).